 Adoption services are provided by local subsidiaries of KVC Health Systems Inc., a private, nonprofit organization that provides medical and behavioral healthcare, social services and education to children and families.
 KVC is accredited by the Joint Commmission, the oldest and most prestigious healthcare accrediting body in the nation, and a member of the Alliance for Strong Families and Communities.

 Since 1970, KVC has grown from a home for at-risk boys to a national child welfare and behavioral healthcare organization serving tens of thousands of children and families each year.
 KVC works in Kansas, Missouri, Nebraska, Kentucky and West Virginia, providing one of the nation's largest and most diverse continuums of service.
 Learn more at www.kvc.org.

-- Nearly 7,000 children supported in foster families nationally each year
+- Over 7,000 children supported in foster families nationally each year

 - One of the nation's highest rates for keeping siblings together